EmptyAudio/horse.ponecraft/README.md

   * ```gradlew eclipse```
 * Put all the prerequisite mods into ```eclipse/mods```
 * Open up Eclipse and set ```eclipse``` as your workspace

+To actually get a test world to work:
+* Run the game
+* Close Minecraft
+* Edit eclipse/ForgeEssentials/main.cfg
+  * Change line 50 to ```B:WorldBorder=false```.
+There's a bug in the ForgeEssentials WorldBorder module that causes a crash soon after joining a server.

+After that everything should work fine.
+If it doesn't, open up an issue and include any crash logs.